Our Sunday Meetings

 You are always more than welcome to come and talk to the speaker or any other leaders if you have questions or would just like to chat.

-When the meeting is over, feel free to strike up a conversation with someone around you, stop by the information tables, come schmooze over free coffee in the North Foyer, or head for the Connect Center in that foyer for answers to questions.
+When the meeting is over, feel free to strike up a conversation with someone around you, stop by the information tables, come schmooze over free coffee in the Church Foyer, or head for the Connect Center in that foyer for answers to questions.

 It can be intimidating coming to a big church, but we trust you’ll find the Harvest City community warm and friendly as you get to know us better.